 - Alabama is the home of 3 of the nation’s 7 major pipe-makers.

-- 43,800 employed in primary and fabricated metal manufacturing.
+- 43,100 employed in primary and fabricated metal manufacturing as of September 2020.

 Metal Manufacturing Companies